 Be familiar with the Insurance Policy document and understand that this is not a Health Plan.
 Similarly to any other insurance product, an excess payment is required to make an insurance claim.
-A €100 excess charge applies to insurance claims with Academy Plus.
-Important to observe the list of Approved Hospitals prior to present yourself to a hospital.
-The list is available in the insurance policy document sent by Academy Plus.
+A €100 excess charge applies to insurance claims (Academy Plus or Study & Protect policies).
+If your cover is from Academy Plus, important to observe the list of Approved Hospitals prior to present yourself to a hospital - the list is available in the insurance policy document sent by Academy Plus.
 Instructions on how to make a claim is available on the insurance policy document - you must inform the Policy reference number and details of the claim.
-Please see below an excerpt of the Medical Insurance document provided through DCAS.
 Always check your actual document which is sent to your email for update-to-date wording and full insurance policy details.
-Your insurance documents are sent by email from portal@academyplus.net.
+Your insurance documents are sent by email from portal@academyplus.net for Academy Plus policies, and from admin@dcas.ie for Study & Protect policies.